agallex/SpaceInvaders/README.md

 I made a game on Unity with a table of records.

-The UnityProject branch contains the Unity project for iOS and Android devices and the .apk installation file.
+Here you will find the Unity project for iOS and Android devices and the .apk installation file.
 [Download link .apk.](https://github.com/agalex/SpaceInvaders/blob/UnityProject/SpaceInvaders.apk)

 You can clone the repository and open the project in Unity.
 Don't forget to download and install packages.
 Link to download packages: https://firebase.google.com/download/unity?authuser=0&hl=en.
 Install the packages .Auth and .Database.